European Humanities University

-European Humanities University (Еўрапейскі гуманітарны ўніверсітэт (ЕГУ), Europos humanitarinis universitetas (EHU), Европейский гуманитарный университет (ЕГУ)) is a private, non-profit liberal arts university founded in Minsk, Belarus, in 1992.
+European Humanities University (Еўрапейскі гуманітарны ўніверсітэт (ЕГУ/EHU), Europos humanitarinis universitetas (EHU), Европейский гуманитарный университет (ЕГУ/EGU)) is a private, non-profit liberal arts university founded in Minsk, Belarus, in 1992.
 Following its forced closure by the Belarusian authorities in 2004, EHU relocated to Vilnius (Lithuania) and thus continues its operations as a private university.

 EHU offers high-residence and low-residence undergraduate, graduate and postgraduate degree programs in the field of humanities and social sciences.
 The university has been headquartered in Vilnius, Lithuania, since authorities expelled it from Belarus in 2004.
 The university intends to return to Minsk.

 From 1992 to 2004 EHU was a non-state establishment of undergraduate and post-graduate education in Belarus.
 In 2004, due to government opposition, EHU was forced to terminate its activities in Belarus.
 However, thanks to political, administrative, and financial support from the European Union, the Nordic Council of Ministers, the Governments of Lithuania, other European countries, and the United States, NGOs and foundations like MacArthur Foundation, Carnegie Corporation of New York, and others, EHU resumed its operation in Vilnius, Lithuania and opened bachelor's and master's degree programs for Belarusian students in autumn 2005.
 In March 2006 the Government of Lithuania granted EHU the official status of a Lithuanian university.

 After the mass protests of the Belarusian presidential election of 2010, many EHU students and teachers were imprisoned by the KDB.
 The university said it would work with students to help them in their education despite the circumstances.

 In academic year 2020/21 EHU serves around 680 mostly Belarusian students, offering undergraduate and graduate degree programs and promoting research in the humanities and social sciences.
 About two-thirds of EHU's students attend via online programs and reside in Belarus.
 About one-third attend courses on campus in Vilnius.
 Teaching languages – Belarusian, Russian, some courses are taught in English, German and French.
 EHU ranks second among private universities in Lithuania.

+It is a member of the European Colleges of Liberal Arts and Sciences.

 History

 Minsk period (1992–2004)

 The university was established in Minsk in 1992.
 At that time it comprised eight schools and provided education with 13 programs in humanities, foreign and classical languages, and IT.
-EHU was a basis for the establishment of research centers and institutes in Belarus: the Institute of German Studies, the Center for Economic and Social Research, the Center for Gender Studies, the Center for Civic Education, the Information and Resource Center on the European Integration and others.
+EHU was a basis for the establishment of research centers and institutes in Belarus: the Institute of German Studies, the Center for Economic and Social Research, the center for Gender Studies, the center for Civic Education, the Information and Resource Center on the European Integration and others.

 In 2002 it was one of the first universities to join European University Foundation - Campus Europae.

-On July 24, 2004 the Ministry of Education of the Republic of Belarus revoked university's license for the provision of educational services, claiming the campus was unsuitable for classes.
+On July 24, 2004, the Ministry of Education of the Republic of Belarus revoked university's license for the provision of educational services, claiming the campus was unsuitable for classes.
 The university was forced to terminate its operations.
 The actions of the authorities provoked a mass protest next day; about two hundred students and faculty defended their right to study and work in EHU.